julianlk522/FITM/README.md

         -GetJWTFromLoginName: see if possible to verify JWT claims and AcceptableSkew -model utils
 -Remove repeat code wherever possible
+    -shared TestClient?
     -ScanTmapLinks tests
-    -shared TestClient?
-    -ScanLinks / RenderPaginatedLinks calls in GetLinks handler -this is hard.. come back later
--Refactors for simplicity / accuracy
+    -ScanLinks / RenderPaginatedLinks calls in GetLinks handler -this is hard.. need a Go expert lol -Refactors for simplicity / accuracy
     ***-helpers for new user / new tag / etc.
         -new summary
         -update summary
-    -RenderPaginatedLinks move slicing into separate PaginateLinks func that is more easily testable
     ***-ResolveAndAssignURL into just ResolveURL, assign to request in handler (so request doesn't need to be passed as 2nd arg)
-    -use net/url Parse() etc.
-    -Move backend validation to /model unless using additional controller logic, e.g., JWT -finish moving error messages to errors.go
+    -finish moving error messages to errors.go
         -e.g. like/unlike/copy/uncopy link
-    -GetTmapCatCounts probably possible in all sql
+    -RenderPaginatedLinks move slicing into separate PaginateLinks func that is more easily testable -Move backend validation to /model unless using additional controller logic, e.g., JWT -GetTmapCatCounts probably possible in all sql
 ## To-Maybe-Dos